 Don't Profile Your Customers

 Salespeople who treat women different from men or when they act like someone over a certain age doesn't know a thing about computers can lose sales with assumptions.
 You might be surprised to discover that the person who walked into your place of business wearing jeans and a T-shirt is a successful businessman in his own right.
+Give each customer the benefit of your time and attention.

 Get to Know Your Customer or Prospect